slackydev/SimpleOCR/README.md

 # OSR-OCR
-Simple OCR engine to read text at static coordinates in the game Oldschool RuneScape
+Simple OCR engine to read text at static coordinates in "RuneScape"

 ------

 Usage:
 ------
-The following line should be added to your script, or include:
+The following line should be added to your script, or include, it's used to keep the OCR engine up to date with the scripts client.

 ```pascal
 function TSimpleOCR.Recognize(B:TBox; Filter:TCompareRules; MaxWalk:Int32=40): String; override;